|Nickname:||Dev, D, Demon, Snigglefritz, MomMomMomMom, and Guardian of the Oxford Comma|

 – Henry David Thoreau

-Devon Tunnell is the Managing Editor at Active Blogs, a role that combines content curation with quality control and project management.
+Devon Tunnell is the Content Director at Active Blogs, a role that combines content curation with quality control and project management.
 Devon’s strong feelings about words, language, and proper punctuation evolved over a lifetime of reading and writing.
 While she loves — and hates — to write, she finds more satisfaction in editing, which she compares to solving a jigsaw puzzle.
 As an editor, her purpose lies in revealing a complete picture — with no missing or leftover pieces.

 Devon graduated summa cum laude from Texas Wesleyan University in 2018 — the same year her second child finished high school.
 At Texas Wesleyan, she studied English with a focus on rhetoric and multimodal composition.
 Devon has worked as a freelance writer, editor, and proofreader since 2014 and spent three years as a technical writer and content creator for a prominent government contractor.